cybercongress/cyber/pages/probabilistic models.md

-- models incorporate randomness
+- models incorporating randomness
-- and are used to predict outcomes based on certain probabilities
+- are used to predict outcomes based on certain probabilities
 - examples
 	- bayesian networks
 	- markov chains